Azariah C. Flagg: Career

 In 1811–1813, Flagg published The Republican in Plattsburgh while Colonel Melancton Smith, Jr. (1782-1818) provided the editorship.
 From Spring 1813 to 1826, he was the sole publisher and editor of the renamed Plattsburgh Republican.
 His war record and Republican's readership made him popular in the county, and Flagg was elected from Clinton County to the New York State Assembly in 1823 and 1824.

 He was elected Secretary of State of New York in 1826, and re-elected in 1829.
 By the virtue of his office, he also served as Superintendent of Common Schools and Commissioner of the Canal Fund and the Canal Board.
 Despite his limited schooling, Flagg was able to fulfill his duties as he was self-educating himself through life.

 He was elected New York State Comptroller in 1833, a post he held in 1833–1839, and from 1842 to 1847, both times for two terms.
-In 1839, Van Buren, being a president, appointed Flagg as Postmaster at Albany; he kept the job until 1841.
-Van Buren recommended him in 1844 to newly elected James K. Polk as a candidate for secretary of the treasury office, but to no avail.
+In 1839, President Martin Van Buren appointed Flagg as Postmaster at Albany; he kept the job until 1841.
+Van Buren recommended him in 1844 to newly-elected President James K. Polk as a candidate for secretary of the treasury office, but to no avail.
 After finally losing the state comptroller's position, Flagg became president of the Hudson River Railroad Company, was a treasurer of the Chicago and Rock Island Railroad and served on several railroad boards.
 Flagg's final political office was New York City Comptroller, in which capacity he served in 1852–1858.
 He retired in November 1858 after developing blindness.

 During his long political career, he began as a member of the Bucktails faction of the Democratic-Republican Party, then became a Jacksonian, a Democrat and Barnburner, then joined the Free Soilers in the late 1840s, and finally the nascent Republican Party in the mid-1850s.
-He was one of the leading members of the Albany Regency, who exercised a great deal of control over New York's Republican Party, along with Van Buren, Silas Wright, and William L. Marcy.
+He was one of the leading members of the Albany Regency, who exercised a great deal of control over New York's Democratic-Republican Party, along with Van Buren, Silas Wright, and William L. Marcy.
 In a curious encounter, Flagg was introduced to Alexis de Tocqueville in Albany in 1831, and invited him to walk during the 4th of July parade with the state dignitaries.
 Tocqueville left a mixed review of the event.

 Flagg suffered blindness in his both eyes during his last fourteen years of life, but managed to keep track of the public affairs with the help of his family.
 He continued to publish in newspapers on political and economical issues, including finances and transportation.
 He died in his home in New York City and was buried at the Green-Wood Cemetery, Brooklyn.